broeker/jumpsuit/src/pages/index.md

     the obvious or default solutions.

-    It is now just a matter of time before MOST websites and web applications are built on something other than a traditional, server-based content management system.
+    We can do better, and it is now just a matter of time before MOST websites and web applications are built on something other than a traditional, server-based content management system.

     Similar to the real-life [Second Industrial